epfl-ada/ada-2023-project-theavengers2023/docs/index.md

 Next, we delve into the heart of our analysis - the interactions between actors.
 By mapping out how often actors work together, we're able to see who's really at the center of the industry's collaborative network.
 This isn't just about appearing on screen; it's about being a part of the creative partnerships that define cinema.
 We set a threshold for the number of interactions to focus on actors who are not only experienced but also integral to the network.
 Those below the threshold might have a presence, but they don't yet form crucial links in the industry's collaborative web.
 Therefore, we decide to continue with pairs of actor that played in more than 5 movies together.

-Finally, we have a list of useful actors who have a significant interaction with at least one other member of the list.
-We filter the list of films once again for our analysis.
-Indeed, we remove the films where none of the selected actors plays a role.
-Our database is now ready to reveal all the secrets that unveil which actor pairs add the most value to a film.
+###### The Final Curation:

+The endgame of our selection process yields a curated list of actors whose interactions bear the hallmark of significance.
+With the final filter applied, we eliminate any film devoid of our shortlisted actors' presence, sharpening the focus of our database.
+Now primed for the grand reveal, we stand on the brink of uncovering the enigmatic duo of actors that hold the keys to cinematic success.

 <iframe src="assets/plots/interactions_network.html"  width="100%" height="700" frameborder="0" position="relative"></iframe>